 You will find the Bulletin Board in the Class Community section of the Course Map.
-I will be using this area to make announcements during the semester, so be sure to check it on a regular basis.
+I will be using this area to make announcements during the semester, so be sure to check it every time you "come to class."

 Meet Your Classmates is an area for you to introduce yourself to the class and where you can go to meet the others that are in this course.
 Your profile will help us get to know each other and begin to build a sense of class community, so please feel free to personalize your profile and add a link to your favorite web site, or attach a digital image of yourself.